 Remark.
 In the above, we assume that the variational free energy is already a good match for the true system, which simply bypasses variational free energy minimisation and reaches the same conclusion—i.e., the consequence of minimising \(F_V\) in MFT is that the system behaves like a mean field under ideal circumstances.

 We could have begun from spins rather than trial Hamiltonians, if we had so chosen.
-Assuming non-interacting spins implies \(\langle s_i s_j\rangle = \langle s_i \rangle \langle s_j \rangle\).
+Let’s assume non-interacting spins implies \(\langle s_i s_j\rangle = \langle s_i \rangle \langle s_j \rangle\).
 If fluctuations vanish for at least one variable, then this is guaranteed to be true, by linearity of the expectation.
 The non-interacting spins approach leads naturally to a Hamiltonian which looks like

 \[\langle s_j \rangle \sum_i s_i\]